 Next to the pitlane is another private area where (if you have an entry pass) you can spend some time in the upper deck area rubbing shoulders with the royalty of motorsport.
 People like Formula One drivers, or owners of supercar brands like Pagani.
 It’s an exclusive area but accessible if you’re into that sort of thing.

 Heading further up the hill we pass yet more exhibits and displays.
 The Porsche Arena with some very cool hardware and a large muddy arena in which you can pilot a drifty Cayenne.
 Jeep is next door and offers similar muddy pursuits.

 The offroad arena is where the offroad racers show off their capabilities.
-Rally Raid and extreme offroad 4×4 trucks.
+Rally Raid and extreme offroad 4×4 trucks parked up next to rally cars.
 There’s a little grandstand from which to see them perform jumps and powerslide through the dirt and mud.

 This is also where the flint wall is on the Hillclimb.
 It is quite imposing in its presence and being in the semi-shade must make for quite a challenge when flat out and having to jink right-left before flooring it again on the final part of the hill.

 In the forests (this is a very big estate) you can hear the snarl of an Audi 5 cylinder or the rasp of a 1600 at full chat.
-This means Quattro and Escort have every last rev wrung out of them by spirited drivers and the navigators are hanging on for dear life through the forest stage.
+This indicates Quattro, Escort, Lancia and Saab have every last rev wrung out of them by spirited drivers and the navigators are hanging on for dear life.